-In 1992, in an interview with the Harvard Business Review, company CEO Phil Knight commented on the change in approach: “We used to think that everything starts in a laboratory.
+In 1992, Nike’s CEO Phil Knight commented on these changes in a Harvard Business Review article: “We used to believe that everything started in a laboratory.
 Now we understand that everything depends on the buyer.
-Technology plays a significant role, but it is the buyer who should direct them on right track.
-We have to innovate for a reason, and the source of this reason is the market.
-Otherwise, we will become a company that produces museum exhibits.
+While technology plays a significant role, it is the buyer who should steer us in the right direction.
+We must innovate for a reason, and the source of that reason is the market.
+Otherwise, we will become a company that produces museum exhibits.”

-For years, Nike relied on its print and television advertising campaigns, which represented one thing – either Nike created or a sponsorship model.
-The slogans “Just do it” and “Bo Knows” literally became synonymous with the word Nike.
+For many years, Nike relied on print and television advertising campaigns that showcased either Nike’s own products or their sponsorship models.
+Slogans like “Just do it” and “Bo Knows” became synonymous with Nike.

-Today, the company has moved away from this type of ads to a Nike digital strategy.
-From 2009 to 2012, their advertising costs decreased by 40%, although the company’s marketing fund increased by a record 2.4 billion dollars.
-What does that kind of money go to?
-The answer is advertising, in which new technologies are involved, and which allows you to directly reach the target audience of the brand – seventeen-year-old customers, who spend 20% more on shoes than older brand fans.
+Today, the company has shifted to digital marketing.
+From 2009 to 2012, Nike’s advertising costs decreased by 40%, even as their marketing fund increased to a record 2.4 billion dollars.
+Where did all that money go?
+The answer is advertising, including new technologies that enable Nike to directly reach its target audience – 17-year-old customers who spend 20% more on shoes than older fans of the brand.

-Emotional branding is especially strong when customers feel connected to a brand like affection, love or friendship.
-These feelings can be conscious or not.
+Emotional branding is especially effective when customers feel connected to a brand and experience feelings of affection, love, or friendship – whether they are conscious of these feelings or not.

-Nike interprets these old-fashioned images in a different way, concentrating the buyer’s attention on the internal enemy, and not on the external one.
-What is this enemy?
-Laziness.
-All Nike advertising motivates buyers to stand up, go, not give up.
-The short version is “just do it.”
-Nike advertising is an anthem to the work and the victory of potential buyers over their “lazy side”.
-So, the brand appeals to the desire to be meaningful.
+Nike interprets this classic image in a unique way, focusing on the buyer’s internal enemy – laziness.
+All Nike advertising motivates buyers to stand up, move forward, and not give up.
+In other words, to “just do it.”
+Nike’s advertising is an anthem to work and victory, inspiring potential buyers to overcome their “lazy side” and be meaningful.
+This strategy is almost universal, as everyone desires to be meaningful.

-Nike has succeeded so much in this that brand advertising is not just for athletes – anyone can be meaningful since this desire is inherent in all people.
-Such a strategy is almost universal.
+Nike has been so successful that its advertising is not just for athletes – anyone can be meaningful, since this desire is innate in all people.
+This strategy is almost universal.

 Like many other large corporations, Nike skillfully takes full advantage of social networks.
 On its pages, the brand communicates directly with customers.
-And in this regard, Nike is one of the highest among the most active companies concerned about their presence in social networks.
-That is why social network is a Nike competitive advantage.
+And in this regard, Nike is one of the highest among the most active companies concerned about their presence on social networks.
+That’s why social networks are Nike’s competitive advantage.

 Nike has several different Twitter accounts for different subsidiary brands.
 The company mainly focuses on using the @mention function.
 This means that a significant part of Nike’s Twitter activity is in responding to buyer’s requests that can directly contact their favorite brand.
 In the past, this approach was not possible.